 “A game of tranquillity through the art of matching pieces of Ruya in her world of dreams.
 Visit surrealist landscapes, decorate yourself in flowers and introspect.
 A calming minimal experience with juicy interactions and cool colour combinations to make you feel at ease.
 The ethereal dreamlike soundtrack will tickle your senses and pull you into a state of peaceful flow.”

 The audiovisual representation of “Ruya” was such a calming experience that I nearly lost track of time while I solved one puzzle after another.
 As the tunes just built up a space of their own in my auditory canals, my eyes could not look away from the beautifully chosen color palettes for each stage.
 The graphics and melodies work so well together that it is nearly mesmerizing in a meditative sense.

-Another important element of “Ruya” that establishes this special kind of flow is the gameplay, as it is easy to pick up: The title uses the traditional tile-matching genre core mechanics, needing you to draw connections between isochromatic elements.
-However, you are not entirely free to choose what kind of connection you create.
+Another important element of “Ruya” that enabled this special flow is the gameplay, as it is easy to pick up.
+The title uses the traditional tile-matching genre core mechanics, so you have to draw connections between isochromatic elements.
+However, you are not entirely free to choose what kind of connection to create.
 In the upper left part of the game’s interface you will see the structure that you have to draw next before you can progress.
 It is your choice which colors the orbs will have or even if you draw it clock- or counterclockwise, but you must make sure that it depicts the specification.